GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/adapting-content-in-bulk/en.md

 # Adapting content in bulk

-This recipe adapts content in bulk, updating the title and excerpt for multiple posts with a single GraphQL request.
+This tutorial lesson adapts content in bulk, updating the title and excerpt for multiple posts with a single GraphQL request.

 <div class="doc-config-highlight" markdown=1>